Ashley Landing: Ashley Landing today

 The center still suffered from an identity crisis in 2000 when the City of Charleston, in conjunction with the adjoining residential neighborhoods conducted a design charrette for the Ashley Landing site and recommended a number of improvements to the shopping center's owners for revitalization.
 The city proposed an extensive overhaul of the property in an attempt to make it a neighborhood gathering place, complete with redesigned buildings that would include retail, offices and residences.
 Design elements such as new store facades, extensive landscaping and brick pedestrian crosswalks were proposed.
 Representatives from The Cordish Company indicated that they were interested in the city's plans but could not commit to any revitalization efforts due to existing store leases.

-It was announced on February 5, 2014 that Faison Enterprises Inc. of Charlotte, NC acquired Ashley Landing for $19.2 million.
+It was announced on February 5, 2014, that Faison Enterprises Inc. of Charlotte, NC acquired Ashley Landing for $19.2 million.
 Faison is currently undertaking an extensive renovation, revitalization and expansion of the property and adding new tenants that are better suited to the area.
 While initial and substantial improvements are underway, Faison has indicated that this is a long-term redevelopment project.
 In conjunction with the redevelopment plans, Faison also acquired the adjacent vacant former Piggly Wiggly building and adjoining property located on Sumar Street, which was later sold to the City of Charleston.
 Faison Enterprises spun off a majority of its retail holdings in 2017, including Ashley Landing, to a newly formed sister company, Wintergreen Capital.

+In 2024, plans for a $345 million redevelopment of the Ashley Landing area were announced.
+The project, spearheaded by developer Edens, combines city-owned land and the existing shopping center.
+It includes over 6 acres of green space, 325 apartments, 100 townhomes, and 230,000 square feet of retail and restaurant space.
+The redevelopment aims to revitalize West Ashley and is projected to be completed by 2028, with phased construction starting in 2025.